mikeyaworski/Utility-Discord-Bot/docs/AWS-Instructions.md

 These instructions describe a process for manually hosting the bot on GCE.
 This will not have automated deployments.

-These instructions do not mention how to gather your environment variables.
-You can see the structure of the `.env` file [here](../README.md#environment-variables) and instructions on how to gather them in the [Heroku instructions](./Heroku-Instructions.md).

-These instructions also assume you have created a PostgreSQL database on Heroku, as instructed in the [Heroku instructions](./Heroku-Instructions.md).
-Even if you do not want to host the bot on Heroku, you probably want to utilize Heroku's free PostgreSQL database.
-It's recommended to go through the Heroku instructions, create your Heroku app with the database, then disable the dyno and proceed to host the bot on the VM described here.

 ## Startup

+1. Follow the [general instructions](./General-Instructions.md) to create your bot and collect your environment variables that will be needed later.

+1. Create a PostgreSQL database somewhere (probably Supabase) and collect your database URL.
+You can find instructions on how to create a PostgreSQL database on Supabase [here](./Supabase-Instructions.md).

 1. Navigate to the EC2 section of the dashboard in your preferred region, and launch an instance.

 1. Choose `Amazon Linux 2 AMI (HVM) - Kernel 5.10` for the AMI (or a new version) and select `Arm` for the processor.

 1. Choose a `t4g.micro` or `t4g.nano` for the instance type (not free), or `t2.micro`/`t3.micro` if you are looking to stay in the free tier.
 Opt for the `t4g` if not staying in the free tier, since they are cheaper (weird).
 Obviously, you can choose a totally different one depending on your needs, but all of the aforementioned instance types work well for small server usage.

 1. Create a security group called "connect" (or whatever you want) and use it for your instance.
 The security group will let you SSH into your instance, which is not something that the default security group would let you do.
    1. Create two inbound rules.
 Both types are `SSH`.
    1. Change the source on one of them to be `Anywhere-IPv4` and the other to be `Anywhere-IPv6`.

 1. Everything else can be left default.
 Finish launching the instance and create your key pair that allows you to SSH into your new instance.
 Either key pair type is fine (RSA or ED25519).
 Download the private key as it describes.

 1. Click on your instance, then click Connect.
 Connect to the instance with your SSH client (instructions will be listed and you will need to use your private key).
 For example, on a Windows machine in WSL:
    ```
    ssh -i "/mnt/myDriveLetter/.../utility-discord-bot.pem" ec2-user@ec2-...compute.amazonaws.com